Silver Condor (band)

-Silver Condor was an album-oriented rock (AOR) and soft rock band from the early 1980s.
+Silver Condor was an American album-oriented soft rock band from California, active from 1981 to 1983.
 They released two albums, Silver Condor (1981) and Trouble at Home (1983).
 They made their only Billboard Hot 100 appearance with a song off of their first album, "You Could Take My Heart Away," which reached #32 in 1981.

 History

 The band's line-up shifted considerably between their first and second albums, with lead singer Joe Cerisano being the only constant member.
-The first incarnation of the band also featured the renowned guitarist Earl Slick.
+The first incarnation of the band also featured the guitarist Earl Slick.
 The second album featured well-known bassist Kenny Aaronson as well as future Autograph frontman Steve Plunkett on rhythm guitar.